-A brief discussion with Ramaker & Associates’ Joe Gallagher
+A brief discussion with Ramaker & Associates’ (RAMAKER) Joe Gallagher

 Recently, Designer Joe Gallagher joined the RAMAKER team, bringing with him years of personal research and expertise in the concept of Intergenerational Housing.
 He’s spoken at numerous conferences in Wisconsin as well as participated in round table discussions in both Wisconsin and Pennsylvania – where he is originally from.
 He has written about the housing typology in the past, along with updates on his findings – something he looks to continue while here at RAMAKER.
 We sat down with him to discuss his views on Intergenerational Housing currently, as a potential solution to many issues we see here in Wisconsin, from Affordable housing, to workforce shortages and even childcare shortages: